SYeezy/SYeezy/README.md

 - 👋 Hi, I’m @SYeezy
 - 👀 I’m interested in all things tech
-- 🌱 I’m currently learning advnaced python and linux
+- 🌱 I’m currently learning advanced Python and Linux
-- 💞️ I’m looking to collaborate on something I dont know
+- 💞️ I’m looking to collaborate on something I don't know
 - 📫 How to reach me on here
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:  I have learnt more from failed projects than successful projects

 <!---
 SYeezy/SYeezy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.